-In this paper, Deepvigor+ is executed and validated on six pre-trained DNNs using various datasets.
-DNNs under analysis include VGG-11 trained on CIFAR-10, VGG-16, ResNet-18-C and MobileNetV2 trained on CIFAR-100, ResNet-18-I and ResNet-34 trained on ImageNet.
-The baseline accuracy, number of channels and neurons for each DNN are shown in Table \ref{tab:cnns}.
-All experiments in this paper are performed on an NVIDIA A100 GPU accompanied by AMD EPYC 7742 64-core CPU.
+In this paper, DeepVigor+ is executed and validated on six pre-trained DNNs using various datasets.
+CNNs under analysis include VGG-11 trained on CIFAR-10, VGG-16, ResNet-18-C, and MobileNetV2 trained on CIFAR-100, ResNet-18-I and ResNet-34 trained on ImageNet.
+The baseline accuracy, number of channels and neurons for each CNN are shown in Table \ref{tab:cnns}.
+All experiments in this paper are performed on an NVIDIA A100 GPU accompanied by an AMD EPYC 7742 64-core CPU.